yurisuika/Sap/README.md

 Sap is a mod that seeks to add realistic species to the game.
 Currently, Sap is all about trees.
 However, in time we will add in more flora!
 Fauna and sediments are on the planning board too for future mods!

 While currently only available in the style of *[Isabella](https://github.com/yurisuika/Isabella)*, one day we will support vanilla textures.
+Be sure to enable Custom Colors in Optifine to take advantage of the colormaps!

 ## FEATURES